binayjy8/METHOD-AR/README.md

-# METHOD-AR by binay bhusan mohanta the auth
+# METHOD-AR by binay bhusan mohanta the autho